YonathanWubishet/rails_api_three_models/README.md

 team_id, which is of string type and active, which is of boolean type.

+Then, edit the membership.rb model file, to add associations and indicate that it belong to team and employee.

+class Membership < ApplicationRecord belongs_to :team
+  belongs_to :employee
+end

 3. Run the following command in the terminal:
 Run rails g model Employee first_name:string last_name:string google_user_id:string